 either the MSW or BSW program.
 Future employees receive full tuition and a

 stipend while enrolled at the university.
 In the fall of 2007, the project

 expanded its scope once again by opening up this opportunity to state employees

 who work as Reach-up case managers in the DCF’s Economic Services Division,

 since these employees also serve IVE eligible children.
-During this time of fiscal crisis in

 Child Welfare League of America.
 (1990).
 Florida recruitment and retention study.
 Washington, DC: CWLA.